MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.sstor.md

           application, in a manner principally extensional to any program-level initialization for storage objects.

+            * Syntax:

+                * INITIALIZE-STORAGE DATUM STORAGE => STORAGE

+                * ENSURE-STORAGE DATUM STORAGE => STORAGE, ACTION-P

+                * STORAGE: The storage object, whether or not initialized

+                * ACTION-P: A boolean value, true if the storage object was initialized in this procedure

+            * Remarks

+                * ENSURE-STORAGE must check whether or not the storage object is already initialized.

+                * If the storage object is already initialized and DATUM is non-nil, ENSURE-STORAGE may produce a warning indicating that the provided DATUM is ignored.

+                * INITIALIZE-STORAGE may or may not check whether the storage object is already initialized.
+This behavior should be specified unambiguously, in applications.

+                * INITIALIZE-STORAGE may or may not produce an error if the storage object is already initialized.
+If producing an error, the condition type of the error should be specified unambiguously, in applications.

         * CLOSE-STORAGE - Generalized functional protocol for management of _reference deallocation_ in storage objects.

+            * Remarks

+                * If the storage object is already _closed_ for purposes of application, CLOSE-STORAGE may produce a warning indicating that the storage object is already closed.

     * Protocol Class Definitions may include: